jbiason/blog/content/thoughts/why-rust-and-not-go.md

 > opinion, it’s a killer feature for some types of development, like
 > enterprise software.

-Ok, so if we point that Rust does exactly what you're saying and _better_ ("enforce" vs "you need to run something, otherwise nothing changes), then Rust kills Go in enterprise software, right?
+If we point that Rust does exactly what you're saying and _better_ ("enforce" vs "you need to run something, otherwise nothing changes", which I _will_ point right now), then Rust kills Go in enterprise software, right?

 > Enterprise software always has a big scope.

 Yes, and that's why we break this scope -- and some domains and everything else -- into smaller parts that connect to each other.
-Those are called "microservices" and one thing is that you can write them in whatever
+Those are called "microservices" and one thing is that you can write them in whatever, but the scope is always a small one (for different scales of "small") but it won't be something ginourmous like a monolith, in which all the scopes exist in the same place.

-(I'll make this point again later, but it is weird how the author says one can spin a Go app really fast, but then comes with the sort of points that make sense only for monoliths, and I'm not sure which is the real point being pointed in these cases.)
+(I'll make this point again later, but it is weird how the author says one can spin a Go app really fast, but then comes with the sort of points like this that make sense only for monoliths, and I'm not sure which is the real point being pointed in these cases.)

 > To unravel complex domains you need a well-structured process.